ALLOCATION PROGRAMS

 • The project must be scientifically challenging as well as in the societal interest.

-• Applicants need to specifcy clear scientific goals and verifiable milestones in their proposals.
+• Applicants need to specify clear scientific goals and verifiable milestones in their proposals.

 • Project implementation must be technically feasible on the available systems, and be in reasonable proportion to the performance of these systems.

 • The principal investigator must have a proven scientific track record, and he or she must be able to successfully accomplish the proposed tasks.
 Applicants must possess the specialized understanding for using high-end computing systems.
-Specifically, researchers need to prove that their applicaiton has through documentation of application performance on smaller computing systems or scaling studies.
+Specifically, researchers need to prove that their application has thorough documentation of application performance on smaller computing systems or scaling studies.

 • Users should take advantage of the features unique to high-performance computing as they implement their respective programs.
 This will be checked regularly during the course of the project.